 In this episode of Connected With Latham, London partner Rob Moulton speaks with the authors of “Culture — A Practical Framework for Sustainable Change”, London partner David Berman and associate Nell Perks, as well as Nathan Seltzer, Global Vice Chair of the firm’s White Collar Defense & Investigations Practice.
 The team examines how organisations are getting a handle on measuring culture, monitoring for progress, and uncovering problem areas requiring action.
 They also discuss various culture issues arising from the COVID-19 pandemic and what companies can anticipate as their workforces shift to a hybrid model of working remotely and in the office.

-In light of the increased focus on corporate culture, Latham & Watkins has published the second edition of Culture — A Practical Framework for Sustainable Change, an easy to use toolkit and self-assessment guide that enables organisations to monitor, evaluate, and shape their workplace culture.
+In light of the increasing focus on corporate culture, Latham & Watkins has published the fourth edition of Culture — A Practical Framework for Sustainable Change, an easy to use toolkit and self-assessment resource that enables organisations globally to monitor, evaluate, and shape their workplace culture.